 If you have a Mortgage Electronic Registration System (MERS) loan, call the MERS Servicer Identification System toll-free at 888-679-6377 or visit the MERS website.
 Your mortgage servicer's identity will be listed in the MERS system if you have a MERS loan.

-Here are a few different ways to learn the identity of your mortgage holder or backer.
+Here are a few different ways to learn your mortgage holder's or backer's identity.

 The easiest option for finding out who owns your mortgage loan is to call the servicer and ask who holds your loan.
 You can also ask who backs it.
 That's why you first need to figure out who your servicer is.